Welcome to Barbados cruise port guide! (Post updated: October 2023)

 Bathed by the Caribbean Sea and the Atlantic Ocean, boasting light pink sands and crystal clear turquoise waters, Crane Beach is one of the most visited beaches that ranks among the 10 best beaches in the world.
 Its rugged cliffs, rolling dunes, and the color of its sand make it one of the most scenic beaches in Barbados.

-Beach chairs and umbrellas are available for rental, as well as some watersports activities.
+Beach chairs and umbrellas are available for rental, as well as some water sports activities.
 Access to the beach is free, however, you can book the Crane Resort day pass redeemable at their bar and restaurants.
 A day pass allows you to use the elevator and the stairs that lead down onto the main beach.

+Crane Beach is located on the southeast of the island, approximately 23 km/14 miles from Barbados cruise port.
+The ride takes about 35 minutes.
 You can also take a bus 12D from Fairchild Street Terminal (Barbados downtown) to Crane (Collington Drive).

-Tip: Due to the location of the beach, the currents are strong and the beach is not advisable for families with small kids and non-swimmers.
+Insider tip: Due to the location of the beach, the currents are strong and the beach is not advisable for families with small kids and non-swimmers.

 9. Bathsheba Beach & Village